The Punisher (2004) - Fair or Foul Review

 Fair: Thomas Jane

 Thomas Jane has always been an actor that I've felt was right for a gritty role.
-With his butt-chin and chisled abs, he always seemed like a decent alternative to Arron Eckhart.
+With his butt chin and chiseled abs, he always seemed like a decent alternative to Arron Eckhart.
 He's still not an amazing actor, but he helps The Punisher a hell of a lot more than Travolta.
-He seems to embrace the roll and does his best to brood like a man would after his family was killed, even if it goes a little over the top at times.
+He seems to embrace the role and does his best to brood like a man would after his family is killed, even if it goes a little over the top at times.

 Dwm-2016-01-05-20-22-29-54-1038x576.png